DIRECT & Jupiter Rocket Family: Jupiter-130

 DIRECT calculations indicated that the Jupiter-130 would have been able to deliver between over 60 t and over 70 t of cargo or cargo and crew to a variety of circular and elliptical inclined low Earth orbits.
 When the mass of the proposed Orion spacecraft and crew is subtracted (18 - 22 t depending on the mission), the remainder compared favorably with the approximately 25 t cargo capacity of the Space Shuttle, and the lack of capacity of Ares I besides the Orion spacecraft.

 Jupiter-246

 The Jupiter-246 would have used four Space Shuttle Main Engines (SSMEs) in the common core stage with an upper stage, informally called the Jupiter Upper Stage (JUS).
 The Jupiter-246 would use six RL10B-2 engines on the upper stage.
 "246" stands for two cryogenic stages, four main engines, and six upper stage engines.
 The primary role for the Jupiter-246 would be to launch heavier cargo as well as crew and cargo for lunar missions.

+Jupiter-241

+The Jupiter-241 would have four SSMEs in the common core stage with a second stage, but instead of 6 RL-10B-2s, 1 J-2X, if the technology became available.
+“241” stands for two cryogenic stages, four main engines, and one second stage engine.
+Its purpose would be the same as the Jupiter-246’s.